 A new process must be established to effectively reach this milestone.
 Applications must be successfully collected by the grid operator to promptly instruct the meter operator to establish controllability on the requested connection.

-By integrating data from various organisational silos, including smart meters, SCADA systems, GIS systems, and ERP systems, Plexigrid creates a powerful real-time network monitoring system.
-Using AI technology, it forecasts network behaviour, leading to increased operational efficiency and improved customer satisfaction.
+By integrating data from various organizational silos, including smart meters, SCADA systems, GIS systems, and ERP systems, Plexigrid creates a powerful real-time network monitoring system.
+Using AI technology, it forecasts network behavior, leading to increased operational efficiency and improved customer satisfaction.

 Real-time access to flexibility bridges the gap between network infrastructure and active customers with connected flexible devices.